lamh85/Tutorials/mindblowers/ruby.md

 # Patterns

-**Main characteristic of this pattern -** The superclass only calls the output.
+**Main characteristic:** The superclass only calls the output.
 It has no other method.

 **Why do this?**
 * Prefer composition over inheritance.